 October 29, 2006 - Wins a second four-year term in office with 61% of the vote.

-April 2010 - Is voted number one of Time magazine's 100 Most Influential People in the World for 2010.
+April 2010 - Is voted number one of Time magazine's 100 Most Influential People in the World.

 January 1, 2011 - Leaves office with a 90% approval rating.